A survey of $\chi$-boundedness: Operations on -bounded ideals

 In this section we consider the closure of ideals under various operations.
 We shall be interested in operations that act on a single graph, or a finite set of graphs, and produce a graph as output.
 The {\em closure} of an ideal $\mathcal G$ under an operation $\phi$ is the smallest ideal that is closed under $\phi$ and contains $\mathcal G$ (or equivalently, the smallest class that contains $\mathcal G$ and is closed under $\phi$ and taking induced subgraphs).
 The main question is, under which operations does the closure of a $\chi$-bounded ideal $\mathcal G$ remain $\chi$-bounded?
 In many cases, this is equivalent to considering an ideal $\mathcal G^*$ and some way to decompose elements of $\mathcal G^*$ into smaller graphs in $\mathcal G^*$.
 If we write $\mathcal G$ for the basic (indecomposable) graphs in $\mathcal G^*$, when does the $\chi$-boundedness of $\mathcal G$ imply the $\chi$-boundedness of $\mathcal G^*$?

-For example, it is easy to see that if we take the closure of a $\chi$-bounded class $\mathcal G$ under the operation of gluing along cliques, then the resulting class is $\chi$-bounded (with the same $\chi$-binding function).
+For example, it is easy to see that if we take the closure of a $\chi$-bounded ideal $\mathcal G$ under the operation of gluing along cliques, then the resulting ideal is $\chi$-bounded (with the same $\chi$-binding function).

 A more interesting example is given by substitution.
 Given graphs $G,H$ and a vertex $v\in V(G)$, the graph obtained by {\em substituting $H$ for $v$} is obtained from $G$ by deleting $v$ from $G$, adding a vertex-disjoint copy of $H$, and joining every vertex of $H$ to every neighbour of $v$ in $G$.
 Lov\'asz \cite{Lov83} showed that the ideal of perfect graphs is closed under substitution.
 In general, $\chi$-bounded classes are not closed under substitution, but the following was shown in \cite{CPST}: